Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

 with $\tau_{x,y,z}$ being Pauli matrices.
-Here, $\Psi^\dagger_{1a}$ denotes two gapless QPs excited from the nodes at $(\frac{\pi}{2}$,$\frac{\pi}{2})$ and $(-\frac{\pi}{2}$,$-\frac{\pi}{2})$, while $\Psi^\dagger_{2a}$ describes the QPs from the other two nodes~\cite{Vojta2000PRL,Vojta2000PRB,Vojta2000IJMPB,Sachdev2008PRB}.
-Besides, $k_{x,y}$ represent two mutually perpendicular momenta, and $v_{F,\Delta}$ specify the Fermi velocity and the gap velocity, respectively.
-To proceed, we are going to present the remaining parts in the Eq.~(\ref{Eq_S-phenomen}) one by one in the following subsections.
+Here, $\Psi^\dagger_{1a}$ denotes two gapless QPs excited from the nodes at $(\frac{\pi}{4}$,$\frac{\pi}{4})$ and $(-\frac{\pi}{4}$,$-\frac{\pi}{4})$, while $\Psi^\dagger_{2a}$ describes the QPs from the other two nodes~\cite{Vojta2000PRL,Vojta2000PRB,Vojta2000IJMPB,Sachdev2008PRB}.
+In addittion, $k_{x,y}$ represent two mutually perpendicular momenta, and $v_{F,\Delta}$ specify the Fermi velocity and the gap velocity, respectively.
+To proceed, we are going to present the remaining parts in Eq.~(\ref{Eq_S-phenomen}) one by one in the following sections.